 Throughout the 1930s and 1940s, Old Surbitonian teams had no home ground but often used the school's facilities in Somerset Avenue in Hook, as well as grounds in the Kingston area, including the Kingstonians' ground in Richmond Road.

 Several 'Surbitonians' lost their lives fighting for their country in the Second World War, close friends and old school chums of those Old Boys who, in 1949, bought the present ground in Fairmile Lane, Cobham.

-It was fitting that the ground was dedicated to the memory of those who had died ... and so, The Old Surbitonians' Memorial Ground came into existence - at a cost of £4,500, with ex-army section huts put together as a pavilion.
+It was fitting that the ground was dedicated to the memory of those who had died; the Old Surbitonians' Memorial Ground came into existence - at a cost of £4,500, with ex-Army section huts put together as a pavilion.

 DIY skills provided brick changing rooms and a washing area, complete with a series of tin baths.
 Main drainage came a few years later.
 The members, who were, of course, also the players, worked hard to provide a very cosy atmosphere inside the building and 'Old Surbs' were well known for the warm welcome they gave to visitors.